How To Show Promotions on a Resume (With Examples)

 1. Use clear and consistent formatting

 Consistency in formatting ensures that your resume is easy to read and professional.
 This means that you use the same structure for dates, job titles, the name of the company, job description, and location across all sections of your resume.
-Whether you have different roles or a new position, you need to maintain consistency.

 2. Highlight achievements with bullet points